Virus restrictions tighten, disrupting daily life, worship

 Public worship was curtailed as Muslim authorities announced that the Al-Aqsa Mosque in Jerusalem’s Old City would be closed indefinitely, and the Vatican said next month’s Holy Week services would not be open to the public.

+The number of new coronavirus cases surged in hard-hit Italy to nearly 25,000 and it recorded 368 more deaths to bring its overall toll to 1,809.
+With the country under a nearly week-old lockdown, Pope Frances ventured out of the Vatican to visit two churches in Rome to pray for the sick, a spokesman said.

 Spain awoke to the first day of a nationwide quarantine.
-In the Philippines, soldiers and police sealed off the densely populated capital of Manila from most domestic travelers, snarling traffic to check commuters for fever.
-Austrian Chancellor Sebastian Kurz announced plans to limit movement nationwide shortly after Tyrol province followed Italy and Spain in barring people from leaving their homes except for essential errands or work.
+In the Philippines, soldiers and police sealed off the densely populated capital of Manila from most domestic travelers.
+Austrian Chancellor Sebastian Kurz announced plans to limit movement nationwide following Italy and Spain in barring people from leaving their homes except for essential errands or work.

 With new infections dwindling in Asia, Europe has become the main front line of the fight against COVID-19.
 The virus has infected 156,000 people and killed over 5,800, but nearly 74,000 people have already recovered from it.

+China, Italy, Iran, South Korea and Spain have the most infections.
+For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-People should go out “only alone or with the people who live in their apartment,” said Kurz, whose country has 800 infections.
+People should go out “only alone or with the people who live in their apartment,” said Austria’s Kurz, whose country has 800 infections.

 Those comments were echoed by one of America’s top infectious disease experts.